sourcegraph/learn/posts/how-to-troubleshoot-arrayindexoutofboundsexception.md

         }
         System.out.println("Printed " + value + " numbers out of " + numbers.length);
     }
+}
 ```
-The program initializes the numbers array with `7` numbers and then asks the user how many values from the number array should be printed.
-If the user enters a valid number, then the program enters a for-loop which will increase the index from 0 by one and print the number at that index until the index is larger than the user given number.
+The program initializes the `numbers[]` array with 7 integers and then asks the user how many values from the number array should be printed.
+If the user enters a valid number, then the program enters a `for` loop which will increase the index from 0 by one and print the number at that index until the index is larger than the user given number.

 Below is the output of our program printing out all the numbers after we entered the value `7`.
-Notice that the index starts a 0 and ends at 6 (the length of the array minus one).
+Notice that the index starts at 0 and ends at 6 (the length of the array minus one).

 ```
 There are 7 numbers in the array.
 How many numbers should be printed ?
 7 Index 0 has value 7